What difference does it make,

 The psychological factors impacting young black men, due to this pernicious subculture of white oppression has also inadvertently burdened young unwed moms because they are now stuck trying to fulfill the role of mother and father.
 Even though these unwed moms try to incentivize single young adult men to stay with them, by sharing the government benefits provided to them by democratic social programs.
 These broken men don’t feel obligated to partner in the support of their girlfriend’s kids, because if they do or if they don’t contribute, they are still going to get handouts or hand me downs.
 They are just reaping a windfall, that’s available to them if they stay with this unwed mom or move on to the next one.

 White supremacy exists and maintains power through the law and when police call adult black men “boys” they are only reinforcing that “loser” stereotype.
-Tragically, when a man believes society is against him, he embraces a “devil will care” attitude, because he knows he will never amount to anything.
+Tragically, when a man believes society is against him, he embraces a “The devil may care, but I do not.” attitude, because he knows he will never amount to anything.
 So he espouses the lifestyle of a scoundrel, only gratifying himself and taking advantage of whomever or whatever opportunity presents itself.
 To our culture’s detriment, this hedonistic lifestyle that has resulted from the many decades of systemic racism, has also influenced other nationalities’ young men to give in to the temptation of gaming the system in order to avoid the responsibility of working to provide for a wife and children.
 This is the true cost all of society must pay for the deliberate brute actions of racists.

 The most dangerous creation of any society is the man who has nothing to lose.
 By: James A. Baldwin